-Some navigation software like Waze try to address temporary road obstacles such as accidents [30, 22] by looking at slowdowns in the network but they rely on a massive distributed sensor system (made up of all their users).
+Some navigation software tools like Waze try to address temporary road obstacles such as accidents [23,31] by looking at slowdowns in the network, but they rely on a massive distributed sensor system (made up of all their users).
 They also rely on the relative simplicity of the data collected (location and speed) which is given with no direct cost to the user.
-Automatically identifying temporary obstacles might be at the edge of feasibility by detecting detours taken by certain people, but the system would need to guess the type of obstacle, and if it truly an obstacle or if the user didn't simply cross the street to say hello to a friend.
-Moreover, there might not be the critical mass of users sufficient to obtain the information - even when discounting the fact that disabled users tend to go out less frequently.
+Automatically identifying temporary obstacles might be at the edge of feasibility by detecting detours taken by certain people, but the system would need to guess the type of obstacle, and if it truly is an obstacle or if the user didn't simply cross the street to say hello to a friend.
+Moreover, there might not be the critical mass of users needed to obtain the information-even when discounting the fact that disabled users tend to go out less frequently.

-Security camera networks and drones could be an eventual lead but their uses are generally not made public, and their use raises many privacy concerns.
-They are also not available in all places, and are often opposed by human-rights groups [29].
+Security camera networks and drones could be an eventual lead but their data is generally not made public, they are not available everywhere, and their use raises many privacy concerns and is often opposed by human-rights groups [30].